Four Seasons Oahu Review: How to Book VIP & Who It’s Best For

 I love a good spa lounge.

-The Naupaka Spa & Wellness Complex has 17 treatment rooms with three Muliwai healing hales, offering various healing and signature treatments.
-Spa treatments are available for children and teens.
+The Naupaka Spa & Wellness Complex has 17 treatment rooms with three Muliwai healing hales for traditional Hawaiian treatments.
+Steam rooms, sauna, whirlpool, and relaxation areas are available in the men’s and women’s facilities.
+Treatments are available for kids and teens.

-I enjoyed a much-needed 50-minute massage here.
-To use the lounging facilities, I recommend getting there at least an hour in advance.
+I had a much-needed 50-minute massage here.
+If you want to use the lounging facilities, I recommend arriving at least an hour early.

 Water-Sports